AlexSkrypnyk/drupal_extension_scaffold/README.md

   drupal.org's Drupal CI bot (`core/scripts/run-tests.sh`).
 - Uses [drupal-composer/drupal-project](https://github.com/drupal-composer/drupal-project)
   to provision Drupal site.
+- Mirroring of the repo to drupal.org (or any other git repo) on release.
 - This template is tested in the same way as a project using it.

 ## Todo